 Cons

-- Premium payments are an expense, with no equity being built
+• Premium payments are an expense (builds no equity)

 Permanent Insurance